Jonqora/VibeCheckMyProf/SET-UP/WebGuide.md

 ![Dashboard](img/Dashboard.png)

 - Under the dashboard title, it says 'Monitoring Dashboard'.
 This text panel links another dashboard which tracks the performance and state of the AWS RDS database.
-The visualizations included are number of requests per day, tables sizes, tables summary, and stats per schema.
+The visualizations included show the number of requests per day, tables sizes, tables summary, and buffer stats per schema.

 ![MonitoringDashboard](img/MonitoringDashboard.png)